StephenOlateru/JobsityDEChallenge/README.md

       - database=jobsity
       - username=root
       - password=ppppp
-  3. The database name should be jobsity or change the database name in Object_Creation.sql script.
+  3. The database name should be "jobsity" or change the database name in Object_Creation.sql script.

 #### Steps to execute data ingestion and data processing
   1. From the command promt, change the directory to C:\trips (or the demo root where the trips folder was saved)